 - Analysts may not sell until at least one week after their research (with sell recommendation) has been published.
 The restriction on sales applies even if any lock-in period has expired.

 - analysts may exercise subscription rights in share issues of companies in which the analyst is already a shareholder, but cannot purchase new subscription rights.

-Analysts have a duty to disclose their own holdings, as stated in item 10.9.
+Analysts are obliged to disclose their own holdings as set out in section 7.9.

 Associated persons with knowledge of:

 (1) the probable time of publication of the research;

 (2) content of the research that is not available to customers or the public, or

 (3) content of the investment research that cannot easily be inferred from publicly available information